Marquess of Winchester: History

 However, the barony of Pawlett of Basing became extinct as he had no legitimate offspring while he was succeeded in the other titles by his younger brother, the fourth duke.
 He notably served as a Lord of the Admiralty and as lord lieutenant of both Hampshire and Glamorganshire.
 His eldest son, the fifth duke, was a member of Parliament and Lord Lieutenant of Hampshire.
 He was succeeded by his younger brother, the sixth duke.
 He was an admiral of the White.
 The sixth duke had no sons and on his death in 1794 the dukedom became extinct.
 Most of the family estates passed to his niece Jean Mary Browne-Powlett, illegitimate daughter of the fifth duke.
 She was the wife of Thomas Orde, who assumed the additional surname of Powlett and was created Baron Bolton in 1797.

 The sixth duke was succeeded in the Barony of St John, the Earldom of Wiltshire and the Marquessate of Winchester by his third cousin once removed George Paulet, who became the twelfth marquess.
 He was the great-grandson of Lord Henry Paulet, third son of the fourth marquess.
 He had earlier represented Winchester in Parliament.
 His son, the thirteenth marquess, was a member of Parliament for Truro and served as Lord Lieutenant of Hampshire.
 In 1839 Lord Winchester assumed the additional surname of Burroughs.
 He was succeeded by his son, the fourteenth marquess.
 He was also Lord Lieutenant of Hampshire.
 His son, the fifteenth marquess, was a major in the Coldstream Guards and was killed in action at the Battle of Magersfontein in 1899 during the Second Boer War.
 He was succeeded by his younger brother, the sixteenth marquess.
 He was Lord Lieutenant of Hampshire and Chairman of the Hampshire County Council.
 On his death in 1962 at the age of 99 the line of the fourteenth marquess failed.

 He was succeeded by his first cousin twice removed, the seventeenth marquess.
 He was the great-grandson of the Reverend Lord Charles Paulet, second son of the thirteenth marquess.
 On the seventeenth marquess's death in 1968 this line of the family also failed and the title passed to the seventeenth marquess's first cousin once removed, the eighteenth marquess, who died in 2016.
 Lord Winchester lived in South Africa.

 The surname of the later dukes of Bolton is usually spelled "Powlett" rather than "Paulet".
 This spelling continues to be used by the Orde-Powlett family.

-The Marquessate of Winchester is the oldest English marquessate still in existence, and as a result the holder of the peeeage is the premier marquess of England.
+The Marquessate of Winchester is the oldest English marquessate still in existence, and as a result the holder of the peerage is the premier marquess of England.
 The marquess of Winchester is also the only one in the peerage of England without a higher title; as all other marquesses in that peerage are also dukes.

 Earl of Wiltshire is used as the courtesy title of Lord Winchester's eldest son and heir, while Lord Wiltshire's son and heir has the courtesy title Lord St John.